PathwayCommons/guide/src/Rmd/_primers/statistics/distributions.Rmd

 ---

 ## <a href="#hypergeometric" name="hypergeometric">Hypergeometric Distribution</a>
-We provide a generic description of a physical context for which the hypergeometric distribution applies.

 ### A Physical Setup
 Suppose we have a collection of $$N$$ objects which can be classified into two distinct categories or two types.
 Denote the categories: